microsoft/Windows-driver-samples/bluetooth/bthecho/README.md

 > [!IMPORTANT]
 > This must be done on a separate machine from the one where echo server device was installed.

-1. Copy KMDF coinstaller (wdfcoinstallerMMmmm.dll, from redist\\wdf\\), BthEchoSampleCli.Sys, BthEchoSampleCli.inf and bthecho.exe on a temporary directory on the target machine.
+1. Copy BthEchoSampleCli.Sys, BthEchoSampleCli.inf and bthecho.exe on a temporary directory on the target machine.

 1. Run bthprops.cpl from a command line or right click on the Bluetooth icon in the system tray and select 'Show Devices' to bring up a list of installed Bluetooth devices.